kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics2.rst

     The mathematics of a mathematical model is a collection of statements which are held to be true at all times.
     These are distinct from initial conditions of a model (specified using the :code:`initial_value` attribute on :code:`variable` elements) which are only true initially.
-    You can read more about initialisation on the :ref:`Interpretation of initial_values<>` page and in the section below this one.
+    You can read more about initialisation on the :ref:`Interpretation of initial_values<specC_interpretation_of_initial_values>` page and in the section below this one.

     The collection of mathematical statements in CellML are the set of top-level children of a :code:`math` elements inside "pertinent components" (as explained in the previous block).
     The example from the previous point is extended below in pseudocode, with the full CellML code beneath the link below.